Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

    * These describes who is sending the message, like the return address on a peice of mail

-* The Destination address
+* The destination address

    * Some messages allow you to specify a Destination
    * Some messages are meant to be received by everyone (a broadcast)
    * The Parameter group number determines if a message is a broadcast or destined for a specific address.

-* A Priority
+* A priority

    * This determines, when messages collide on the bus, which one "wins" and which transmitter has to re-transmit their message later
    * This is handled by hardware, not software generally, so we usually only care about this when transmitting messages, not receiveing them